 The wiki is a useful development tool.
 Consider creating a wiki page containing the evolving proposal content.
 Those who are interested should add themselves to the watch list for the page so they can receive change notifications.

 Effective management of this development process is a good exercise in community building.
-The wiki is not an appropriate forum for debating changes.
-Discussions should be gently moved onto the appropriate mailing list.

 The aim of presenting a template with examples and comments is educational.
 Proposals are not required to adopt this format.
 Every proposal is different.
 There may be sections which don’t seem to be useful.
 It’s fine to miss them out and to add new ones that the proposal appears to need.